What is Career Guidance Washington?

-What are the Elements of Navigation 101?
+What are the Elements of a career guidance program?

-Is Navigation 101 based on standards?
+Is career guidance based on standards?

-How do I access the Navigation 101 curriculum?
+How do I access the curriculum?

-What topics does Navigation 101 cover?
+What topics do the lessons cover?

-How does Navigation 101 organize student work?
+How do career guidance activities help organize student work?

-Does Navigation 101 meet graduation requirements?
+Does career guidance help meet graduation requirements?

-How does Navigation 101 focus on academics?
+How does career guidance help students focus on academics?

-How does Navigation 101 focus on careers?
+How does career guidance focus on careers?

-- Learn what they need to accomplish today—while they are still in school—to reach those dreams.
+- Learn what they need to accomplish today—while they are still in school—to reach those dreams

-Navigation 101 is composed of Elements that work together to engage students, teachers, and families alike.
+A career guidance program is composed of Elements that work together to engage students, teachers, and families alike.

 - Student Advisory

 Students meet regularly in a small group with an educator-advisor (a teacher or other school staff member).
 Students typically stay with the same advisor and group until the transition to a new school or graduate.
-To keep advisories structured and easy to implement, the Washington State Office of the Superintendent for Public Instruction (OSPI) has developed a full curriculum for grades 6–12 that is based on academic and guidance standards.
+To keep advisories structured and easy to implement, the Washington State Office of the Superintendent for Public Instruction (OSPI) has developed a full curriculum for Grades 6–12 that is based on academic and guidance standards.

 - Student Portfolio